trevoryao/create-cc-project/README.md

 react projects.

-This will create a C++ Project template in the given directory with root 'project-name', with a Makefile & .gitignore, and the binary and source files as given in the arguments.
+This will create a C++ Project template in the given directory with root 'project-name', with a `Makefile` & `.gitignore`, and the binary and source files as given in the arguments.
 It will also initialise git repo if git is installed

 ## Installation